vincentvanhees/jointmodel/README.md

 # jointmodel
-Code developed as a student Bewegingstechnologie (The Hague) in 2002.
+Code developed in 2002 as part of a student project for the degree Bewegingstechnologie at The Hague University of Applied Sciences.

 This is a 2D model of the spiral shape of joint surfaces and the impact it has on the range of motion.

+The files you find in this repository are what I found on my back-up drive.
+Unfortunately:
-I have included draft_version_project_report.pdf which is a draft version of the project report (in Dutch) I wrote in 2002 and that was still in my back-up drive.
+- File draft_version_project_report.pdf seems to be a draft version of the project report (in Dutch)

-The code you find in this repository is the code I had on my back-up drive, unfortunately with object names in Dutch.
-Also, I do not know whether the version of the code matches the model incorporated in the .exe file.
+- Code unfortunately has object names in Dutch.
+- I do not know whether the code version matches the model incorporated in the .exe file.